delphix/delphix-terraform-blueprints-rds/README.md

 These instructions assume the reader has a basic knowledge of Terraform and a working understanding of AWS.
 Pre-requisites:
-1. Access to Delphix 5.2.4 AMI in AWS obtained [from here](https://www.terraform.io/downloads.html) (requires licensed account)
+1. Access to Delphix 5.2 AMI in AWS obtained [from here](https://www.terraform.io/downloads.html) (requires licensed account)
-2. Access to the CentOS6.9 Oracle 11.2.0.4 AMI in AWS created [from here](https://github.com/delphix/packer-delphix-centos69-oracle11204)
+2. Access to the delphix-rds-demo-target AMI in AWS created [from here](https://github.com/delphix/packer-templates)
 3. Appropriate permissions to create, manage, and destroy the corresponding assets in AWS.
   * VPC
   * Subnet